Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 To do this, Delmonicos aims to equip each charge point with its innovative and universal software solution "Delmonicos inside" which will be composed by an operating system and a monitoring platform.
 In addition, each user of the solution will be able to proceed payment either with his usual mobility application and his payment application to which the Delmonicos API has been integrated or he can simply use the Delmonicos application.

 This solution will provide electric vehicle drivers an experience close to what a "Tesla" owner lives on a "Plug & Charge" Supercharger.
-He simply has to connect his vehicle to the Supercharger to start charging.
+He simply must connect his vehicle to the Supercharger to start charging.
 No identification problems or pricing surprises.

 To achieve this challenge, Delmonicos is working on Blockchain technology based on the principle of trusted third parties and provides to our future users a new generation, simple and interconnected solution.